LoctusBin/Collection-of-Profiles/Combat-Profiles/Shaman/README.md

 **Buffs:**
 - Lightning shield when out of combat and not up
-- Will buff mainhand and offhand (Offhand need to remove some "//" in the profile.
-Open in notepad and just read down.)
+- Will buff mainhand and offhand (Offhand need to remove some "//" in the profile.)
 - Rockbiter, Flametongue after lvl 10, and Frostbrand after lvl 20

 **Healing routines:**